YOURLS/website/blog/2014-01-15-yourls-1-7-and-automatically-encrypted-passwords.md

 ---
-title: "YOURLS 1.7 and automatically encrypted passwords"
+title: 'YOURLS 1.7 and automatically encrypted passwords'
 authors:
   - ozh
 categories:
-  - "announcement"
+  - 'announcement'
 tags:
-  - "1-7"
+  - '1-7'
-  - "password"
+  - 'password'
-  - "security"
+  - 'security'
 ---

 Another day, another highlight of a new feature in [YOURLS 1.7](https://github.com/YOURLS/YOURLS/releases).
 In case you weren't there when the party started, we already covered defense against SQL injections, HTTP requests robustness, funky UTF8 charsets support, proxy support, automatic checking for a new version and a few other neat stuff.